Keeso1/Driv3_saturation_plugin/README.md

   * Windows: Visual Studio 2019 (v16.10) or newer.
 Visual Studio 2022 is recommended.
   * macOS: Xcode 13 or newer (Apple Clang 13+).
 Your CI uses Xcode 16.2, so that's a known good version.
   * Linux: GCC 10 or newer, or Clang 12 or newer.
+- A build tool like Ninja, Make, or MSBuild (I use MSBuild version 17.14.23+b0019275e for .NET Framework)

+Simple setup (this will install the necessary things except Cmake and VSCode extensions):
+* On Windows: Install Visual Studio 2022 with the "Desktop development with C++" workload and Git.
+* On macOS: Install the Xcode Command Line Tools and Git.
+* On Linux: Install build-essential, git, cmake, and the JUCE dependencies.

+These are also needed but not included in the simple setup:
 - Cmake 4.2.0 (https://cmake.org/download)
 - C/C++ extension and Cmake tools extension (https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools-extension-pack)